How to use Smart Referral Networks in Your Medical Practice

 Ineffective Referral Networking Hurts Your Patients, and Your Practice…

-Given how important and how prevalent referrals are, it’s tempting to think that doctors are using referral networking efficiently.
+Given how important and how prevalent referrals are, it’s tempting to think that doctors and healthcare professionals are using referral networking or online referral systems efficiently.
 But the numbers don’t back that up:

 - Of those 100 million or more specialist referrals mentioned above, only around half lead to a completed medical appointment.